 The private Buffalo Creek Catch & Release Section can make for a very pleasant 1st trout experience.
-We have been taking some nice holdover fish on nymphs and dries and there are plenty of freshly stock fish in the stream now..
 Excellent fishing right now, lots of trophy holdover fish.
-This water has some of the most spectacular colored Rainbows that I have ever seen.
+This water has some of the most spectacular colored Rainbows that I have ever seen, crawfish , minnows, hellgrammites and other invertebrates make up a huge part of their diet.
 This section has a lot of fish right now from 8-26''.
 It was established as a Special Introductory water.
 I do several of my Introduction to Fly Fishing Trips there.
 The stream is 8 minutes away and is very caster friendly.
 Buffalo is home to some very nice Rainbow & Brown Trout as well as some colorful wild Browns and Rainbows.
 It's important to come away with a great first experience.
 This stream is fairly open which is an advisable starting place for new casters.
-Wildlife sightings are interesting too.
+Wildlife sightings are interesting too with frequent Bald Eagle sightings.
+Buffalo, a classic trout stream, has just about every type of riffle, fast run, undercut, waterfall flat pools and other trout hangouts as you will find on most other of America's best trout waters.
+In other words it is great place to learn about likely trout holding places.
 The stream has lots of seasonal insect hatches.
 I offer a new day trip which combines an Introduction to flyfishing and Basic Casting on a pond, then we move to the stream for what I call the real world of trout fishing- reading waters, casting,dries & nymph presentation, etc- we try to put you in ''a trout way.''

 Other Streams & Rivers-- The Jackson, Big Back Creek, Native Brookie waters

-We do offer a separate Casting Pond for those wanting to learn basic casting without wading.
-The pond is stocked with Rainbows and Brookies in the 10-24'' range.
+We do offer a separate mountain casting Pond for those wanting to learn basic casting without wading.
+The pond is stocked with high energy Rainbows, Browns and Brookies in the 10-24'' range.
 Learn the discipline of hooking a fish on a dry fly, a half day here can give you a great introduction to the basics of the sport.
 We go over basic entomolgy, safety,presentation, equipment, knots, and more in a very relaxed atmosphere.
 No stress here.
 This experience can provide lots of confidence building for beginners to flyfishing for sure.